 The roads are colored black

 It was probably only weeks ago when I read about David Berman’s return from hiatus, via a new band called Purple Mountains and the release of the band’s eponymous debut.
-And just few days ago, when I read about the shocking news of David Berman’s death.
+And it was just few days ago, when I read about the shocking news of David Berman’s death.
 He was only 52.

 Before Purple Mountains, David Berman was in Silver Jews.
 He was singer, songwriter and throughout its existence, the band’s only constant member.
 Berman formed Silver Jews with friends Stephen Malkmus and Bob Nastanovich around the time they worked as security guards in New York’s Whitney Museum.
 Steve Malkmus and Bob Nastanovich, also of the band Pavement, would play on a couple of Silver Jews albums.